RSankar-dev/technical-assessment-order-status-api/OrderStatusHub/README.md

 # Known Limitations

-  Sanitize data
+  - Sanitize data
-  Handle incorrect data structure
+  - Handle incorrect data structure
-  Possible Injection attacks
+  - Possible Injection attacks

 # Future Improvements

-  Add a comprehensive health check end point, this is just to check it api is running.
+  - Add a comprehensive health check end point, this is just to check it api is running.
-  Include performance metrics to identify and mitigate bottlenecks and perfomance issues Implement Caching
+  - Include performance metrics to identify and mitigate bottlenecks and perfomance issues
+  - Implement Caching
-  Token authentication
+  - Token authentication
-  Move Hardcoded constants to enums or a constant file
+  - Move Hardcoded constants to enums or a constant file
+  - Add Appropriate comments

 # Deployment (Render)